alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

   + b) **Verify:** that a secure upload token can be created with write-only permissions

 + Ensure that data ingress works for connections from within the accepted IP address and does not work for connections outside the IP address, even if the correct upload token is present.
-  + a) Identify a test device that will have a whitelisted IP address
+  + a) Identify a test device that will have an allowed IP address
   + b) Generate a secure upload token with write-only permissions with limited time period
   + c) Attempt to write to the ingress volume via the test device
   + d) **Verify:** that writing suceeds
   + e) **Verify:** that one is unable to view or download from ingress
-  + f) Switch to a device that lacks a whitelisted IP address
+  + f) Switch to a device that lacks an allowed IP address
   + g) Attempt to write to the ingress volume via the test device
   + h) **Verify:** that the access token fails.